HoJinKind/KotlinProjects/README.md

   ## kotlin3

   using FireBase ML kit, create a QR scanner using kotlin.
 Can be effective for transport supply chain system ,where scanning of QR code is done
+  ## kotlin4
+  using AsyncTask , along with weatherAPI, to call longtitude, latitude, sunrise timing of a city.